milonmaze/privacy-terms-observatory/usa.experian.com/login/publicPrivacyPolicy.md

 Personal information is information that identifies you as an individual.
 The personal information we collect depends on how you interact with us, and the products or services you subscribe to.
 We collect personal information directly from you through our websites, Application Program Interfaces ("APIs"), mobile applications, and when you contact our customer service.
 We also collect personal information from third party sources.

-If you subscribe to our products or services, seek insurance quotes, or apply for insurance, we collect the following information from you:
+If you subscribe to our products or services, seek insurance quotes, apply for insurance, or seek bill negotiation services, we collect the following information from you:

-Your contact and identity information such as name, date of birth, postal address, e-mail address, phone number, driver's license number, vehicle information, and Social Security number;
+Your contact and identity information such as name, date of birth, postal address, e-mail address, phone number, driver's license number, vehicle information, Social Security number, job title, company name, employer, social media handle, and gender;
 Information you provide for identity verification and/or to use features in our products or services.
-This may include your login, authentication, automobile, insurance underwriting, identification, biometrical, financial detail, and financial account information;
+This may include your login, authentication, automobile, insurance underwriting, identification, biometrical, financial detail, financial account information, and consumer utility service provider information, such as, from cable, cell phone, internet, landline phone, satellite television and radio, home security/alarm services, and newspaper subscription services companies;
 Your credit card or other payment account information when you purchase products and services from us;
 Your children's identity information when enrolling in our child identity protection products, such as your child's name, date of birth, and Social Security number;
 Your application, user registration, third-party account log-in credentials, policy, carrier, premium, claim, and accident report information when you apply for insurance products or services;